 When receiving DLL missing or not found errors, someone will choose to download missing DLL files from a website.
 But here we won't suggest downloading them since DLL files from download sites may be outdated, infected, etc. This post Important Reasons NOT to Download DLL Files tells you more details.

 If such a file has been downloaded, please delete it.
-Then, continue with the following troubleshooting process so as to repair DLL files issue.
+Then, continue with the following troubleshooting process so as to repair infected or corrupt DLL files issue.

 Way 1: Restart Your PC